 Penalties for not having a selective licence

-Failing to have a licence is a criminal offence and subject to an unlimited fine upon conviction.
+If you don't have a licence it is a criminal offence which is subject to an unlimited fine upon conviction.
 Listed below are details of possible breaches:

-- it is an offence if the landlord or person in control of the property fails to apply for a licence and he/she is liable on summary conviction to an unlimited fine.
+- It is an offence if the landlord or person in control of the property fails to apply for a licence.
+He/she is liable on summary conviction to an unlimited fine.

-- it is a criminal offence to obstruct the Local Authority in carrying out their functions under Parts 1 to 4 and sections 239 and 240 and is liable upon conviction a fine not exceeding level 4 on the standard scale.
+- It is a criminal offence to obstruct the local authority in carrying out their functions under Parts 1 to 4 and sections 239 and 240 and one is liable upon conviction to a fine not exceeding level 4 on the standard scale.

-- overcrowding - a landlord committing an offence of overcrowding is liable on conviction to a fine not exceeding level 2 on the standard scale and to a further fine not exceeding one-tenth of the amount corresponding to that level in respect of every day subsequent to the day on which he is convicted on which the offence continues.
+- Overcrowding - a landlord committing an offence of overcrowding is liable on conviction to a fine not exceeding level 2 on the standard scale and to a further fine not exceeding one-tenth of the amount corresponding to that level in respect of every day after the day he/she is convicted on which the offence continues.

-Under s.324 of the Housing Act 1985 a 'dwelling' (home) is overcrowded when the number of persons sleeping in the dwelling is such as to contravene:
+Under s.324 of the Housing Act 1985 a 'dwelling' (home) is overcrowded when the number of persons sleeping in it is such as to contravene: